MAY 1-4, 2018 / SAN FRANCISCO

 We Invite You

-A multi-venue event in the heart of the fabled Mission District, ReGen18 will include a gala opening and a closing ceremony that flows into the exuberant celebration of Cinco de Mayo.
+A multi-venue event in the heart of the fabled Mission District, ReGen18 will include a gala opening featuring the celebrated Kronos Quartet.

 The event is produced by Kevin Jones, Rosa Lee Harden and Tim Freundlich, founders of SOCAP (“the market at the intersection of money and meaning”); Marc Ian Barasch, thought-leader, author (The Compassionate Life), and founder of the Green World Campaign; and Holly Dublin, who has long championed the integration of conservation, community, culture and commerce through her work with WWF, IUCN, the B Team, the C&A Foundation and the Natural Capital Coalition.